MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-sqlvm/migration.md

 ## Migration overview

-After you have the necessary prerequisites in place and have completed the tasks asociated with the **Pre-migration** phase, you are ready to perform the actual migration.
+After you have the necessary prerequisites in place and have completed the tasks associated with the **Pre-migration** phase, you are ready to perform the actual migration.

 There are several methods for migrating a SQL Server database to an instance of SQL Server on Azure Virtual Machines (Azure VMs).